-Praying in the spirit has always been a topic of dispute and controversy.
-The scriptures say we should be “praying always with all prayer and supplication in the Spirit” (Ephesians 6:18).
+Praying in the Spirit has always been a topic of dispute and controversy.
 Prayer is the responsibility of every born-again believer.
 That said, we don’t always pray as we should.
-We need God’s help to know how to pray and what to pray for.
+We need the Holy Spirit’s divine aid to know how to pray and what to pray for.

 Romans 8:26 – “The Spirit also helps our weakness; for we do not know how to pray as we should, but the Spirit Himself intercedes for us with groanings too deep for words.”

 This kind of prayer usually only takes place after we have already spent considerable time talking with God.
 It seldom happens when we first begin to pray.
 Few people ever experience being “borne along” in their prayers by the Holy Spirit.
 It takes discipline and commitment in our time of prayer before the Spirit of God takes over and we fade into the background.
-Let’s commit ourselves to concerted, concentrated and fervent prayer until it is no longer us, but God’s Spirit praying through us.
+Let’s commit ourselves to concerted, concentrated and fervent praying until it is no longer us, but the Holy Ghost praying through us.

-- We cannot have unbelief about what we are praying for, because we do not understand what we are praying for.
+- We cannot have unbelief about what we are praying for, because we do not understand what we are praying.

 - We are speaking mysteries to God.
 When we are facing a situation where we are at a loss as to how to pray, we begin praying with our spirit (tongues), by-passing our understanding, and praying directly to God.